 The absence of a well-structured trading plan is similar to navigating turbulent seas without a compass.
 A comprehensive trading plan should encompass entry and exit points, risk tolerance levels, and defined strategies.
 This blueprint ensures you have a systematic approach to trading, minimizing impulsive decisions.

-Failing to plan your trade leaves you frustrated and in a vulnerable position.
-This opens you up to overtrading, trading unplanned instruments, and in all, it will deflate your confidence and your trading account too.
+Failing to plan your trade can leave you frustrated and vulnerable.
+It can also lead to overtrading and trading unplanned instruments, which can deflate your confidence and your trading account.

 Solution

-To avoid this bad trading habit, get a trading plan that you can follow religiously.
-We might have been able to solve that part for you as there is a trading plan template you can follow.
+To avoid this bad trading habit, develop a trading plan that you can follow religiously.
+We might have solved that part for you, as there is a trading plan template you can follow.

 2. Not Cutting Losses in Time